Darshilgajera1/Autonomous-Agentic-Tools/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or suggestions, please feel free to contact me at my telegram [@dipen_IVII].
+For any questions or suggestions, please feel free to contact me at my telegram [@darshilgajera].

 ---

-Thank you for checking out PoT!
+Thank you for checking out Autonomous Agentic Tools System!
 We hope it becomes an invaluable platform in your AI development journey.